Ijaye: 1860 -1862

-Integration into new societies
+Aftermath

-The vicious war of Ijaye was achieved by massive destruction of farmland, people, and properties and starvation accomplished by the raised siege on the city town.
+The vicious war of Ijaye was achieved by massive destruction of farmland, people, and properties; and starvation accomplished by the raised siege on the city town.
 Ibadan military moved its permanent base to Alabata camp, which later grew into a village.
 Several Ijaye citizens migrated to the big towns of Ibadan, Abeokuta, Oyo, Lagos, and many other surrounding towns.
 Many Ijaye migrants who arrived in Ibadan came to join their relatives.
 Some came as captives and were employed in Ibadan farms or joined the military and were involved in expeditions.
 Some bought farmland but were excessively taxed.
 Ijaye refugees in Abeokuta came to meet the ones who had been displaced by Kurunmi in 1833.
 Those had settled in locations called Ijaye Kukudi and Ijaye Obirinti.
 The new refugees settled in Sokenu landmarks where they received protection through the Christian missions in Abeokuta.
 A village called Ijaye-Ojutaye was established as a settlement for Ijaye migrants to Oyo; while those who relocated to a far place in Lagos, settled mostly in Abule-Ijaye around the Agege area.

 1870 - 1895

 In the 1870s, relations of Kurunmi who were stationed in Abeokuta formed the Ile Are society and another Egbe Agba Ijaye society.
 The main objective was to re-establish and resettle back in their land.
-By 1893, they were so encouraged by the fact that Ibadan was now under colonial rule; and the need, in those days, for bigger farmland for cocoa, cotton, and rubber cash crops by the British.
+By 1893 they were encouraged by the fact that Ibadan needed bigger farmland for cocoa, cotton, and rubber cash crops for the British.

+Re-habitation

 In 1895, Orile Ijaye was established.
-The early settlers were able to acquire huge land for cocoa farming and would later lease to late entrants.
-In the newly established, Orile Ijaye, Kurunmi relations were rejected to lead their monarchical-republican systems and they got support from Ibadan who had to impose, a man called, Olaniya.
+The early settlers were able to acquire huge land for cocoa farming and would later lease the land to late entrants.
+In the newly established Orile Ijaye, Kurunmi relations were rejected to lead their monarchical-republican systems and they got support from Ibadan who had to impose a man called Olaniya.
 When Olaniya was deposed, another man, Fajinmi replaced him.
 But unlike the thriving Ijaye city-town destroyed by the war, Orile-Ijaye was and has since been a small village under Ibadan’s influence.